wht4/log_debug/README.md

 ## Description
 The log messages are grouped in four different levels (DEBUG, INFO, WARNING and ERROR).
-The log messages could be bypassed to different acceptors (console, file, ...).
+The log messages can be bypassed to different acceptors (console, file, ...).
 For logging messages just use:
 * Debug messages are logged with: DEBUGPRINT("msg");